 The safety laws apply both on the trucks as well as the surrounding environment According to the Management of Health and Safety at Work Regulations 1999:

 For filing the forklift injury compensation claim, you should ensure that someone else negligence is blamed.
 This has to be proved that it's someone else’s negligence that resulted in you suffering a personal injury.
 Like mentioned before, you can be the forklift operator or you could have been a visitor to a shop or warehouse in which forklift trucks operate.
 If you’ve suffered and it wasn’t your fault then you shouldn’t have to carry on suffering and can file a compensation claim for your injuries.

 An employer has a duty of care to ensure that both workers and visitors stay as much safe as possible.
 Employers should assess the risks involved and provide safety equipment at accident-prone job areas.
 The workers and visitors should be able to move into the premises safely.
 The forklift truck operation area should be kept separate so as to avoid accidents.
 If the employers fail in their duty of care, then they should be held responsible for the injury.

-So, If you’ve been injured in any forklift-related accident and feel that you make a forklift accident claim compensation, then call our trained personal injury lawyer on 0203 603 7712 for free.
+So, If you’ve been injured in any forklift-related accident and feel that you make a forklift accident claim compensation, then call our trained personal injury lawyer.
 Our personal injury solicitor offers a No Win No Fee agreement to our clients.
 This means we charge only if you win your compensation claim and the fee will be charged from the compensation amount.
 Your legal advisor will give you transparent advice and help you get the maximum possible compensation based on your injuries.